MicrosoftDocs/winrt-api/windows.media.contentrestrictions/ratedcontentdescription_ratings.md

 # Windows.Media.ContentRestrictions.RatedContentDescription.Ratings

 ## -description
-Provides all existing third-party and Windows Store age ratings for a piece of content.
+Provides all existing third-party and Microsoft Store age ratings for a piece of content.